lovnishverma/BigData/Apache Sqoop in Docker.md

        --username sqoop_user --password password123
    ```

-   Replace `password123` with the MySQL user password.
+   Replace `password123` with your MySQL user password.

 2. **Expected Output:**
    If everything is configured correctly, you should see a list of MySQL databases, including `testdb`.